gremau/EarthSciNotebook/docs/computing/sensordata_notes.md

-# Tips for working with sensor data
+# Notes on working with sensor data

 Collected tips for analyzing data in datalogger output files, SNOTEL site datasets, or other continuous timeseries data.